gosling-lang/gosling-docs/Data.md

 ## JSON

-This format allows include data directly in the Gosling's JSON specification.
+This format allows to include data directly in the Gosling's JSON specification.

 ```javascript
 {